Founding board member and board President

 Founding board member and board Treasurer

-Michael is a co-founder of Rust Belt Riders, an organization dedicated to transforming regional food systems through the creation of value-added products derived from locally squandered resources to build a circular economy that improves food security and combats climate change.
-When he's not making compost with the RBR crew Michael spends his time reading, fermenting foods, and taking early morning walks around the neighborhood.
+Michael is a co-founder of Rust Belt Riders, a worker-owned cooperative dedicated to transforming regional food systems through the creation of value-added products derived from locally squandered resources to build a circular economy that improves food security and combats climate change.
+When he's not making compost with the RBR crew, Michael spends his time reading, fermenting foods, and taking early morning walks around the neighborhood.

 Adam Drue King is a technologist and creative whose work focuses on digital access, equity, inclusion and innovation as means for community and economic development in northeastern Ohio and beyond.

-Michael S. Russell works as a lawyer for the Legal Aid Society of Cleveland, where he represents community groups, nonprofits, and cooperatives as part of Legal Aid’s Community Engagement Practice Group.
+Michael S. Russell works as a lawyer for the Legal Aid Society of Cleveland (LASC) where he represents community groups, nonprofits, and cooperatives as part of Legal Aid’s Community Engagement Practice Group.
 He strives to use community lawyering principles to support low-income people organizing to build collective power, wealth, and community in the solidarity economy.
-And he is very excited about similar work happening throughout Ohio.
-He moved to Northeast Ohio with his partner and their two kids in 2015.
-Mike is a graduate of UC Hastings College of the Law and the Gallatin School at New York University.
-He likes records and misses the Chihuahuan desert.

 Dawn N. Mayes is the Director of Design Entrepreneurship and Inclusion at Kent State University, where she creates viable pipelines for HBCU students to attend graduate school, provides technical assistance to startup diverse Architecture firms including Black, Hispanic, Native American, and the Asian population, and brings lectures to the university to bring awareness to Design Entrepreneurship and Diversity.